brionychiu/Origin-Repository/README.md

 # Taipei-Day-Trip 台北一日遊

 <p>
-  TaipeDay-Trip is a travel e-commerce website,you can browse all attractions or search specific attraction, and make one-day tour reservations.
+  Taipe-Day-Trip is a travel e-commerce website,you can browse all attractions or search specific attraction, and make one-day tour reservations.
 </p>

 # Demo